aws-samples/eks-workshop/content/healthchecks/livenessprobe.md

 # Configure Liveness Probe

-Create a directory ~/environment/healthchecks as mentioned below and save the text from following block as ~/environment/healthchecks/liveness-app.yaml.
-The livenessProbe definition explains how a simple http health check can be configured for a nodejs application.
-Any container created from brentley/ecsdemo-nodejs image responds to http://:3000/health with a 200 to let the healthcheck pass.
+Use the command below to create a directory

 ```
 mkdir ~/environment/healthchecks
 ```

+Save the manifest as liveness-app.yaml using your favorite editor.
+The livenessProbe definition explains how a simple http health check can be configured for a nodejs application.
+Any container created from ecsdemo-nodejs application responds to http://:3000/health with a 200 to let the healthcheck pass.

 ```
 apiVersion: v1